Lycée Stendhal de Milan

-The Lycée Stendhal of Milan (Liceo Stendhal) is a French international primary and secondary school located in Via Laveno, 12 in Milan, Italy.
+The Lycée Stendhal de Milan (Liceo Stendhal) is a French international primary and secondary school located in Via Laveno, 12 in Milan, Italy.
 It is directly managed by the Agency for French Teaching Abroad (AEFE), with its curriculum accredited by the France Ministry of National Education and overseen by the French Ministry of Europe and Foreign Affairs.

 There is also an "Italian Section" for Italian-speaking pupils in the secondary classes which prepare for the three-year EsaBac program and the dual-diploma that comes with it.
 The school has over 1170 students of 37 different nationalities.

 History

 Early years

 In 1946, the French Chamber of Commerce in Italy created a French school inside of its headquarters in Milan for the children of expats.
 Its first year, the school had six alumni.
 In 1951, under the guidance of its first principal, Madame Meyer, the lycée moved to a small apartment in Milan's Via Rugabella, allowing the number of students to reach 45.

 In 1959 however, French president and General de Gaulle and Italian president Giovanni Gronchi met in Milan to celebrate the centenary of the Battle of Magenta.
 To commemorate his visit, the city council decided to officialize the French school and offered it a plot of land to build its first campus.
 The construction was completed by 1961.
 The arrival of a larger school got the number of students to 162.